-ALCA web site, Members Animal Enquiry (access instructions are provided in the Members Area);

-- 7.6.1.2 Those Australian Lowline bulls entered in the List and owned by current ALCA members may be found at the ALCA web site, Breed Information, AI Approved Sires Listing.
-In addition to the information provided in the Listing in the ALCA Herd Book Data Base, the web located current owners Listing will have the information described at 7.6.4, for those bulls entered subsequent to the publication of this By-Law; - 7.6.1.3 For listings on ALCA's previous web based AI Sires Register, current ALCA member owners will be invited to provide detailed information as in 7.6.4. - 7.6.1.4 The information listed at 7.6.4 for those Australian Lowline bulls taken off the web site Breed Information List, when the owners ceased ALCA membership, is available from the ALCA Executive Officer. - 7.6.2.
+- 7.6.1.1 The complete list of all Australian Lowline bulls entered in the List since the foundation of the Australian Lowline breed, is in the ALCA Herd Book Database, accessed through the ALCA web site, Animal Enquiry (access instructions are provided in the Members Area); The Lowline Animal Details page indicates if bulls are approved for AI; - 7.6.1.2 Australian Lowline bulls entered in the AI List and owned by current ALCA members may be found at the ALCA web site under Breed Information, AI Sires Listing and Heritage Semen.
+The AI Sires List includes animal ID number, animal name, birth date, owner to contact, DNA number and acknowledges if semen is export accredited; - 7.6.1.3 For those Australian Lowline bulls taken off the AI Sires List on the website when the owners ceased ALCA membership, contact details may be available from the ALCA Executive Officer. - 7.6.2.
 Conditions regarding the AI Approved Sires Listing: - 7.6.2.1.
 Responsibility for the accuracy of the information in the Listing is that of the ALCA member who requested the Listing; - 7.6.2.2.
 Potential purchasers of semen, whether on this Listing or not, should satisfy themselves as to the claims of the vendor including as to the sire, the standards/protocols/health checks met for the semen collection, the storage conditions of the offered semen and the viability of the semen. - 7.6.3.
 An application for inclusion in the AI Approved Sires Listing must be on the prescribed form, signed by the owner or one of the multiple owners of the bull, and accompanied by the prescribed fee.
-This form can be found in 'Forms and Downloads' section of the ALCA website. - 7.6.4.
-The request for listing must be accompanied by the following information which will be included in the ALCA web site Breed Information Listing: - 7.6.4.1.
-Registered Lowline Bull name, identifier, date of birth, ALCA Herd Book Number, SNP DNA Case Number and laboratory - 7.6.4.2.
-Semen collection/s date/s of collection, identity of the collection centre or collection technician - 7.6.4.3.
-Export qualification whether the semen qualifies for export and the countries for which the collection has qualified
+This form can be found in 'Forms and Downloads' section of the ALCA website. - 7.6.3.1 The request for listing must be accompanied by the following information name, identifier, date of birth, ALCA Herd Book Number, SNP DNA Case Number, collecting laboratory details, date of collection, export qualification, if applicable and owner contact details.